 The MCE and PEB perform receipt, checking and execution of telecommands for ISGRI and PICsIT, respectively.
 They also collect and format the housekeeping data and process the analogue and digital data (energy and rise time).
 An important function of the MCE is to monitor the CdTe noise levels.

 In-flight, a CdTe detector can become noisy and trigger the relevant MCE too frequently, causing a large dead time with unacceptable loss of photons.
-Therefore, the MCE monitors, in real time, the relative counting rates of each CdTe polycell.
-If a polycell exhibits noise, the MCE will, if necessary, switch it off (i.e., the pixel becomes "disabled" or "dead").
+Therefore, the MCE monitors in real time the relative counting rates of each CdTe polycell.
+If a polycell exhibits noise, the MCE will, if necessary, switch it off.
 It can subsequently be reactivated and checked from the ground.